Smart Forfour

 The Smart Forfour (stylized as "smart forfour") is a city car (A-segment) marketed by Smart over two generations.
-The first generation was marketed in Europe from 2004 to 2006 with a front-engine configuration, sharing its platform with the Mitsubishi Colt.
+The first generation was marketed in Europe from 2003 to 2006 with a front-engine configuration, sharing its platform with the Mitsubishi Colt.
 The second generation was marketed in Europe from 2014 after an eight-year hiatus, using rear-engine or rear electric motor configurations.
 It is based on the third-generation Renault Twingo, which also forms a basis for the third-generation Smart Fortwo.
 A battery electric version was marketed as the EQ Forfour beginning in 2018.

-Petrol-powered Forfour was discontinued in 2019 as production of all Smart internal combustion models ended at that time.
+The petrol-powered Forfour was discontinued in 2019 as production of all Smart internal combustion models ended at that time.
 Production of the EQ Forfour ended in 2021.
 It was indirectly replaced by the larger Smart #1 crossover.

 First generation (W454; 2004)

 Production

 The car was produced at the NedCar factory in the Netherlands in conjunction with Mitsubishi Motors.
-This is the same factory that produced Volvo 300 in the 1970s and 1980s and the Volvo S40 in the 1990s.
+This is the same factory that produced Volvo 300s in the 1970s and 1980s and the Volvo S40 in the 1990s.
 To save production costs, the Smart Forfour shared almost all of its components with the 2003 Mitsubishi Colt.
 This includes the chassis, suspension and a new generation of MIVEC petrol engines, ranging from the three-cylinder 1124 cc to the four-cylinder with power up to 80 kW.

 The Smart Forfour was phased out from production in 2006 due to slow sales.